LordDashMe/knowledge/Curiosity/Be_Updated.md

     - <https://thehackernews.com/>

-- Tip: It’s too much information to grasp for one day.
+- Tip: It's too much information to grasp for one day.
 So make sure you do glance, but not get too much dwelved in it.